Frantix: Features

+Release

+The game started development in November 2003.
+It was eventually released exclusively for PlayStation Portable in North America by Platform Publishing on September 19, 2005.
+Published in PAL territories by Ubisoft, the game was released in 2005 in continental Europe on December 1, the United Kingdom on December 2, and in Australia on December 8.
+It was also released in Japan the following year on February 23, 2006.

 Reception

 Frantix received mixed reviews from critics.
 On Metacritic, the game holds a score of 59/100 based on 29 reviews, indicating "mixed or average reviews".
 On GameRankings, the game holds a score of 59.98% based on 45 reviews.

+By the end of 2005, Frantix had sold under 5,000 copies in the United Kingdom.